 - Start your vehicle and press down on the ‘voice recognition’, and ‘phone’ buttons located on the steering wheel.
 Do this for at least, thirty seconds.

 - Turn off your vehicle and wait for the UConnect display to go completely black.

-- Afterwards, open and close the driver’s door and restart the vehicle.
+- Afterward, open and close the driver’s door and restart the vehicle.

 - Upon restarting the vehicle, the UConnect system, along with its radio, should be reset.

-The exact resent method may differ slightly but should be similar for the following models:
+The exact reset method may differ slightly but should be similar for the following models:

 - 2012 Jeep Wrangler

 - 2015 Jeep Wrangler